Aldaviva/CSxAPI/Readme.md

     - *Addressing:* you must know the endpoint's IP address, FQDN, or other hostname
     - *Authentication:* you need the username and password of an active user that can log in to the endpoint
         - If the endpoint is registered to [Webex](https://admin.webex.com/devices/search) and has no local users, you must create a new local user through Local Device Controls
-    - *Network:* open TCP route from your client to port 443 on the endpoint
+    - *Network:* open route from your client to TCP port 443 on the endpoint without WebSocket blocking

 ## Installation
 The [**`CSxAPI`**](https://www.nuget.org/packages/csxapi) package is available on NuGet Gallery.